babadro/burn/burn-book/src/basic-workflow/model.md

 There are two major things going on in this code sample.

 1. You can create a deep learning module with the `#[derive(Module)]` attribute on top of a struct.
-   This will generate the necessary code so that the struct implements the `Module` trait.
-This trait will make your module both trainable and (de)serializable while adding related functionalities.
+   This generates the necessary code for the struct to implement the `Module` trait.
+This trait makes your module both trainable and (de)serializable while adding related functionalities.
 Like other attributes often used in Rust, such as `Clone`, `PartialEq` or `Debug`, each field within the struct must also implement the `Module` trait.